01 of 08

 02 of 08

 Toss your dryer lint on your compost pile, and wait for it to turn into free soil for your garden.
-Do this only with lint from natural fibers like cotton and linen: Man-made fibers may not break down as readily.
+Do this only with lint from natural fibers such as cotton and linen: human-made fibers may not break down as readily.

 03 of 08

 Whip up a quick batch of clay for the kids.
 Dryer clay is easy to make and lots of fun to play with.
 In addition to the dryer lint, you'll only need to gather 1/3 cup of white glue, one tablespoon of dishwashing soap, and 1/4 to 1/3 cup of warm water.
 The process is simple, quick, and inexpensive.Continue to 5 of 8 below.

 Use It as Stuffing